-The human rights to water and sanitation of forcibly displaced persons in need of humanitarian assistance
+The human rights to water and sanitation of forcibly displaced persons in need of humanitarian assistance: report

 For the purposes of the report, forcibly displaced persons are “those who are forced to move, within or across borders, due to armed conflict, persecution, terrorism, human rights violations and abuses, violence, the adverse effects of climate change, natural disasters, development projects or a combination of these factors”.

-In addition, he sent a questionnaire to States (English, French, Spanish) and other interested stakeholders (English, French, Spanish).
+The Special Rapporteur sent a questionnaire to States (English, Français, Español) and other interested stakeholders (English, Français, Español).
 All submissions to the questionnaire are available below.